 - The smell of a favorite perfume or incense.

-And finally, try out even more complex creations:
+And finally, try out even more complex creations drawing on multiple senses:

 - Picture yourself in a location you love (somewhere you feel secure and welcome)